NA-Dev/Ameronix-Development/README.md

+During my work at Ameronix Corporation, I coded backend and frontend for various websites.
+The code is proprietary and owned by our clients, so I created this mock repository to document my commits without revealing the actual code.
+This represents actual dates, times, and languages for each commit.

+My work was primarily in PHP frameworks like Laravel and Statamic, plus frontend frameworks like React, Vue, flight.js, and Bootstrap.

 **This is a mock repository.**

 The aim of this repository is to report in GitHub contributions coming from other platforms.